Numbering Our Days

 Read Luke 12:16-21.
 What was more important than personal building projects in Jesus’ parable?
 How can this principle be applied to our lives when God blesses us with a season of prosperity?

-Read Hebrews 12:2.
+Read Hebrews 12:1-3.
 Jesus Christ didn’t just see the small picture of his earthly life, especially his three short years of ministry, or at his death, three hours of agony.
 What was His focus?
+What should our focus be?

 See Hezekiah’s Prayer under Dig into Prayers to learn more about Hezekiah’s other prayer.